aprGitHub/c4p2/README.md

 * Upload the PNG file on the Assignment submission page
 * Copy and paste the R code from the corresponding R file into the text box at the appropriate point in the peer assessment.

+# R Code
+There is a sub-routine (`downloadAndUnzip.R`) that allows to download, unzip, and load the data into an R object, a data frame, that combines both NEI and SCC.
+The function was made ad-hoc for this particular data.
+This sub-routine is being used for all the routines required in this assignment: `plot1.R`, `plot2.R`, etc. Next, each routine works with a particular sub-set of the data.